bakana808/octal-java/src/main/java/com/octopod/util/minecraft/chat/README.md

 Make sure your implementation of a minecraft player implements the ChatReciever class so they they can be sent messages by ChatBuilder.

+As of 1.7, JSON-styled text does not support the newline character.
+So for now, just create multiple builders for each line.

 Examples
 ------
 Creating colored / formatted text: